 Nina was 18 when she went to University, pursuing her dream of Interior Designing.
 She did not have plans to marry until she graduated, but she met a “friend” the following year from the next faculty.

-They decided to marry after graduation and she slowly broke the news to her parents.
-Her parents initially were lukewarm when she brought her friend to meet them, but made nothing of the issue as if it wasn’t important, all well-knowing that the couple were seeing each other.
+They decided to marry after graduation, and she slowly broke the news to her parents.
+Her parents initially were lukewarm when she brought her friend to meet them, but they made nothing of the issue as if it weren’t important, all knowing that the couple were seeing each other.

-Then she broached the subject of marriage, closer towards graduation.
-They said, “No.” Firstly, it was because of him being from a different culture, although Muslim.
+Then she broached the subject of marriage closer to graduation.
+They said, “No”.
+Firstly, it was because he was from a different culture, although Muslim.
 She appealed again, seeing as they had already invested time and energy into their *relationship.*

 Arranged Marriages across Cultures

 “It’s normal for Pakistanis to marry within the family, so I accepted it as normal practice.
-I also knew my aunt very well and we had a really good relationship.”
-In fact, Saima stayed with her aunt while she was studying for her Bachelor’s degree when she “received” the marriage proposal to her cousin.
+I also knew my aunt very well, and we had a really good relationship”.